-What medicines/products should I avoid while taking ciclosporin?
+What medicines/products should my child avoid while taking ciclosporin?

-There are some medications/products that can change the way that ciclosporin acts in your body.
-If you are in the ciclosporin group we would like to ask you not use the following medications/products:
+There are some medications/products that can change the way that ciclosporin acts in your child's body.
+If your child is in the ciclosporin group we would like to ask you not use the following medications/products: